MythTVforMacOS/compileMythTV/README.md

-# Compiling MythTV via Ansible and MacPorts
+# Compiling MythTV via Ansible with MacPorts or Homebrew
 This is directory contains a packaging script for MythFrontend for MacOS and a codesigning utlity.
-The use of this script is documented on the mythtv wiki here:
+The use of this script is documented on the mythtv wiki here: https://www.mythtv.org/wiki/Building_MythFrontend_on_Mac_OS_X
->>>>>>> 6863273 (OSX: Fix homebrew lib renaming on x86)
-https://www.mythtv.org/wiki/Building_MythFrontend_on_Mac_OS_X

-* **compileMythtvAnsible.zsh** - A script that creates a MythFrontend.app and .dmg files.
+* **compileMythtvAnsible.zsh** - A script that compiles and installs all mythtv binaries.
 The script downloads and installs any mythtv/mythplugins dependencies as specified in the mythtv ansible repo via MacPorts.
 It also clones the appropriate ansible/mythtv/packaging git repos from github, compiles mythtv and optionally mythplugins, bundles the necessary Support libraries and files into the application, and finally generates a .dmg file for distribution.
+The scripts default behavior is to build the Mythfrontend.app app bundle, but a run switch is available to install all mythtv binaries (e.g. mythfrontend, mythbackend, mythutil) as unix executables (vs. app bundles) into a user secified path.

-* **codesignAndPackage.zsh** - A script that code signs / notarizes the application, generates a dmg file, and code signs. / notarizes the dmg bundle.
+* **codesignAndPackage.zsh** - A script that code signs / notarizes the Mythfrontend.app app bungle, generates a dmg file, and code signs. / notarizes the dmg bundle.

 Before running the script, the user must have Xcode, Xcode Command Line Tools, and MacPorts working on their system.

-## Step One: Install Xcode, Xcode Command Line Tools, and MacPorts
+## Step One: Install Xcode, and Xcode Command Line Tools and either Macports or Homebrew
+Both Xcode and Xcode Command Line Tools are available for installation via the Apple App Store.

+Make sure to accept the xcode license by running:
+>  sudo xcodebuild -license

+## Step Two: Install either Macports or Homebrew
+### Macports Instructions
-Follow MacPorts' directions here: https://www.macports.org/install.php These instructions will walk you through installing Xcode, the Xcode Command Line Tools, and MacPorts.
+These instructions walk you through installing Xcode, the Xcode Command Line Tools, and MacPorts.
+Follow MacPorts' directions here: https://www.macports.org/install.php

-* Remember to run "sudo port -v selfupdate" after installing MacPorts to update the MacPorts repositories
+* Remember to run update the ports tree after installing MacPorts
+> sudo port -v selfupdate

+### Homebrew Instrutions
+Follow Homebrew's directions here: https://brew.sh/

+* Remember to run update Homebrew after installation
+> brew update

-## Step Two: Run the compileMythFrontendAnsible.zsh Script
+## Step Two: Run the compileMythtvAnsible.zsh Script
-Run "compileMythFrontendAnsible.zsh".
+Run "compileMythtvAnsible.zsh".

 The script automatically performs the following steps:
 1. Sets up the build directory structure (tries to mirror the mythtv dev team's structure)
-1. Installs ansible-playbook via MacPorts
+1. Installs ansible-playbook via MacPorts or Homebrew
 1. Clones the MythTV ansible git repository
-1. Installs MythTV compile requirements and their dependencies va ansible/macports
+1. Installs MythTV compile requirements and their dependencies va ansible/macports/homebrew/pip/cpanm
 1. Clones the MythTV git repository, applying any user specified patches to mythtv or plugins
 1. Clones the MythTV Packaging git repository, applying any user specified patches
 1. Configures, builds, and installs MythTV to a temp directory
 1. Optionally Configures, builds, and installs MythPlugins to a temp directory
-1. Deploys QT to the compiled mythfrontend.app
+1. Deploys QT and python to the compiled mythfrontend.app
 1. Copies the required dylibs, support data, and fonts into the app linking
 1. Packages mythfrontend.app into a .dmg file

-# Why Build With MacPorts
-For a fully functional MythTV with plugins, only MacPorts has all of the necessary dependencies for compiling MythTV in it's repository.
-For this reason alone, it significantly simplifies getting all of the dependencies installed and working without the need to maintain countless download links and specific to macOS patches.

-Mythtv does successfully build under Homebrew, but with limited capability as key libraries such as qtwebkit are not available wihout manual installation.
-If anyone is interested in trying the Homebrew route please do so.
-If you are successful - please make suggestions on how to update the compile script and ansible.